dippynark/kfmt/README.md

 Management](https://cloud.google.com/anthos/config-management) that sync manifests from a Git repository could also benefit from kfmt by running it as a final step in CI, taking in all the hydrated manifests to be synced and verifying there are no clashes.
-Using the `kfmt.dev/namespaces` annotation can also be used to copy policy resources across Namespaces and having a well-defined manifest format may make any changes easier to review.
+Using the `kfmt.dev/namespaces` annotation can also be used to copy policy resources across Namespaces and having a standard format may make any changes easier to review.

 ## Example